Specialist Vets in DublinSpecialist Vets in DublinSpecialist Vets in Dublin

 rabbit

-DSPCA Mobile Unit is part of the Dublin Society for the Prevention of Cruelty to Animals (a charity rather than a corporate vet group).
-Based on the website, it’s set up as a mobile vet clinic alongside wider animal-care services such as neutering, dog training, doggie daycare, a pet hotel, and a pet memorial garden.
+DSPCA Mobile Unit is part of the Dublin Society for the Prevention of Cruelty to Animals, operating as a charity rather than a corporate vet group.
+It is set up as a mobile vet clinic within a wider animal-care organisation in Rathfarnham,...

 Treats: